 The overall investment policy of the Fund is determined by the Trustee having taken advice from its adviser, Mercer Limited.
 The Trustee is responsible for determining the investment strategy and manager appointments after taking appropriate advice.
 The Trustee has delegated the day-to-day management of investments to professional investment managers.
 These managers undertake, within restrictions in the contractual documentation, the day-to-day management of the asset portfolio, including the full discretion for stock selection.
 Detailed consideration of investment matters is delegated to an Investment Advisory Committee, which makes recommendations to the Trustee Board for ratification.
+The Investment Advisory Committee members are Professor C. Constantinescu, Ms N. Davies, Mr A. Wattret, Mr S. Walker and Professor P. Ormerod from the School of Management.

 The Trustee has produced a Statement of Investment Principles ("SIP") in accordance with Section 35 of the Pensions Act 1995, the Occupational Pension Scheme's (Investment) Regulations 2005 and subsequent legislation.
-The SIP was updated in March 2022 and August 2022 to incorporate changes to the Fund's investment strategy and to update the Trustee's beliefs on Environmental, Social and Governance ("ESG") matters.
-A copy of the latest SIP may be found at www.liverpool.ac.uk/hr/pensions/ulpf.
+The Trustee last updated the SIP in July 2023 and a copy of the SIP may be found at www.liverpool.ac.uk/hr/pensions/ulpf.